codersclub/emlog.ml/docs/import2Pro.md

 # &#x1F366; Migrate from other systems

-## Migrate from WordPress to emlog
+## Migrate from WordPress to Emlog

-You can use the RSS import function of [Toolbox Plug-in] to import WordPress articles and category data into emlog
+You can use the RSS import function of [Toolbox Plug-in] to import WordPress articles and category data into Emlog

 [Toolbox plug-in](https://www.emlog.net/plugin/detail/622)